gitkraken/gitlens-docs/gitlens/GL-Commit-Graph.md

 - **Compare mode**: Opens comparisons directly within the graph, showing Ahead, Behind, and All views between branches or commits.
 This replaces navigating to the standalone Search and Compare view for graph comparisons.
 - **Compose mode**: Provides an integrated commit composition experience, letting you craft commit messages and select files to commit without leaving the graph.
 You can also access Compose from the graph context menu.
-- **Recompose**: Restructures the commit history on a branch using AI.
+- **Recompose**: Helps clean up existing branch history by reorganizing selected commits into a clearer, more intentional sequence.
+GitKraken AI can propose the new structure and commit messages for you to review and refine before applying the result.
 Available from the graph context menu, Recompose can operate on an entire branch, from a specific commit, or on selected commits.
-It analyzes your changes and reorganizes them into cleaner, more logical commits.
-- **Review mode**: Uses AI to analyze commits or working changes and surfaces severity-tagged insights such as potential bugs, security issues, or style concerns.
+- **Review mode**: Helps you inspect commits or Working Changes before they move forward.
+GitKraken AI can surface potential bugs, security issues, and other areas that deserve attention &mdash; tagged by severity &mdash; while you decide what needs to change.
 You can configure separate AI models for compose and review using per-feature model scoping, and customize review behavior with the `gitlens.ai.reviewChanges.customInstructions` setting.

 <figure>
   <img src="/wp-content/uploads/gl-graph-details-panel-01-v2@2x.png" class="help-center-img img-bordered" alt="The Commit Graph with the embedded details panel on the right, showing commit message, author, and changed files for the selected commit" />